maze-technology/configuration/README.md

-# GitHub Configuration
+# Configuration

-Configure all GitHub repositories using OpenTofu
+Configure GitHub organization and other public resources using OpenTofu

 ## Deployment Instructions